snowshoestamp/snowshoe_jquery/README.md

 - Increment jquery.snowshoe.js version (in comment header)
 - Update the CHANGELOG
 - Update this README
+- Include jquery.snowshoe.js version in your commit message

 ## License
 MIT (see LICENSE file)